Scope of Vision 2021

 The UAE's ranking in infrastructure

-The UAE was ranked first regionally and 17th globally, maintaining its lead among the top 20 competitive economies in the world, according to the recent version of the Global Competitiveness Report 2017-2018 issued by the World Economic Forum (Davos) in Switzerland.
+The UAE was ranked first regionally and 17th globally, maintaining its lead among the top 20 competitive economies in the world, according to the recent version of the Global Competitiveness Report 2017-2018 (PDF) issued by the World Economic Forum (Davos) in Switzerland.

 The report is one of the most important global competitiveness reports, which monitors annual performance and competitiveness of the economies of countries in terms of strengths, weaknesses, impact on quality of life and prosperity and well-being of people.